savon-noir/malfeeds/README.rst

 maldonne
 ========

-helpers for malware feeds and blacklists
+helpers for malware feeds and blacklists.
+Still in "heavy" dev.